alvagante/puppet-my_app/README.md

     my_app::files:
       /etc/my_app/my_app.conf:
-        content: template(my_app/my_app.conf.erb)
+        template: my_app/my_app.conf.erb
       /etc/my_app/auth.conf:
-        content: epp(my_app/auth/auth.conf.epp)
+        epp: my_app/auth/auth.conf.epp
         mode: '0440'
+      /etc/my_app/groups:
+        content: 'admins: al,ma,sh'
+        mode: '0640'
+      /etc/my_app/keys:
+        source: puppet:///modules/my_app/keys
+        mode: '0400'

+From the above example note that for better handling of the content of files, besides the normal attributes of the file resource (path, onwer, group, mode, content, source...) you can also specify the erb template to use with the **template** key, or the epp template with the **epp** key (writing something like: content: template(my_app/spaced.erb) would not work).

-The about file's templates expected, respectively, to be placed, in my_app module in the following paths:
+The above templates are expected, respectively, to be placed, in my_app module in the following paths:

   - templates/my_app.conf.erb
   - templates/auth/auth.conf.epp

+the static file should be placed under:

+  - files/keys

 In the above templates it's possible to use the values of any key we may want to set via my_app::options Hiera key (which expects an Hash of key-pairs):